+This Site will have strong thermals during the summer months which block winds coming in at East launch during mid-day.
+Best flying is late in the afternoon when thermals are light and winds at Launch are consistent.
 If flown outside of the normal 1.5 hours on either side of dusk and dawn there may exist the intense thermals that drift in from desert out front.

 Kilbourne Hole has one dangerous hazard: If you get lower than launch at any time, head immediately towards the LZ (the bottom of the maar) or top land immediately.
 PILOTS MUST NOT ATTEMPT TO LAND BETWEEN THE TOP OF THE RIM AND THE TOP OF THE BASALT CLIFF!

 This is a serious and potentially deadly hazard because the area is strewn with huge boulders and small ravines.
 It is also very steep.
 This is to say nothing of landing near or at the top of the cliff, rolling down the incline, and then falling over the cliff.
 Nonetheless, it is possible to soar the face of the basalt cliff if the winds are sufficient.
 This would only happen if a pilot flies too far out in front of the rim and out of lift generated by the rim and does not want to head to the LZ. will not be desirable if a pilot gets 100' over launch and then, because of weakening winds, begins to sink out.
 Unless you want to hike out of the maar, top land immediately.